-This plan can be integrated into the Business/Strategic plan.
-This plan explains how the Team plans to grow and stay competitive when students graduate from the program.
-This may include plans to recruit sponsors, new Mentors, or Team members.
+This plan can be integrated into the business or strategic plan.
+This plan explains how the team plans to grow and stay competitive when students graduate from the program.
+This may include plans to recruit sponsors, new mentors, or team members.

-When considering including a Sustainability Plan, ask yourself:
+When considering including a sustainability plan, ask yourself:

-- How does your Team plan on continuing past this season? - Are you training younger Team members in key roles as members graduate out? - Are there plans for recruiting new members?
-What are they? - Does your Team have plans on recruiting additional Mentors?

-- How are you fundraising the costs of next season?
+- How does your team plan to continuing past this season? - Are you training younger team members in key roles as members graduate out? - Are there plans for recruiting new members?
+What are they? - Does your team have a plan to recruit more mentors? - How are you fund-raising the costs of next season?
 Registration?
-New parts? - How are you and your Team leaving a legacy that will last beyond just this season?
+New parts? - How are you and your team leaving a legacy that will last beyond just this season?

-See an example in our Appendix D: Sample Business/Strategic Plan - Sustainability.
+See an example in our Appendix D: Sample Business or Strategic Plan - Sustainability